JSAbrahams/mamba_doc/philosophy/02 inspirations.md

 ## Haskell

-The only purely functional programming language on the list.
+The only purely functional programming language on this list.